open-telemetry/opentelemetry.io/content/en/blog/2023/http-conventions-declared-stable.md

 ## Migration plan

-Due to the significant number of modifications and the extensive user base affected by them, we require instrumentations to implement a migration plan that will assist users in transitioning to the stable HTTP semantic conventions.
+Due to the significant number of modifications and the extensive user base affected by them, we require existing HTTP instrumentations published by OpenTelemetry to implement a migration plan that will assist users in transitioning to the stable HTTP semantic conventions.
 We plan to use a similar migration plan when stabilizing other semantic conventions.

-A warning like this appears at the top of stable HTTP semantic convention pages:

-> **Warning** When adopting the stable HTTP semantic conventions, existing HTTP
+Specifically, when existing HTTP instrumentations published by OpenTelemetry are upgraded to the stable HTTP semantic conventions, they:
-> instrumentations
->
-> - SHOULD introduce an environment variable `OTEL_SEMCONV_STABILITY_OPT_IN` in
->   their existing major version, which accepts:
+- Need to introduce an environment variable `OTEL_SEMCONV_STABILITY_OPT_IN` in their existing major version, which accepts:
->   - `http` - emit the stable HTTP and networking conventions, and stop
->     emitting the old HTTP and networking conventions that the instrumentation
+  - `http` - emit the stable HTTP and networking conventions, and stop emitting the old HTTP and networking conventions that the instrumentation emitted previously.
->     emitted previously.
->   - `http/dup` - emit both the old and the stable HTTP and networking
->     conventions, allowing for a phased rollout of the stable semantic conventions.
+  - `http/dup` - emit both the old and the stable HTTP and networking conventions, allowing for a phased rollout of the stable semantic conventions.
->   - The default behavior (in the absence of one of these values) is to
->     continue emitting whatever version of the old HTTP and networking
->     conventions the instrumentation was emitting previously.
+  - The default behavior (in the absence of one of these values) is to continue emitting whatever version of the old HTTP and networking conventions the instrumentation was emitting previously.
-> - SHOULD maintain (security patching at a minimum) the existing major version
->   for at least six months after it starts emitting both sets of conventions.
+- Need to maintain (security patching at a minimum) the existing major version for at least six months after it starts emitting both sets of conventions.
-> - SHOULD drop the environment variable in the next major version and emit only
->   the stable HTTP and networking conventions.
+- May drop the environment variable in the next major version and emit only the stable HTTP and networking conventions.

 ## Summary of changes